-Chronic hepatitis C is the leading indication for adult liver transplantation in Australia, accounting for about 40% of transplants.
-Recurrence of hepatitis C after liver transplantation is universal and is a major clinical problem.
+Chronic hepatitis C was previously the leading indication for adult liver transplantation in Australia, accounting for about 40% of transplants.
+Rates of liver transplantation for HCV-related cirrhosis and HCC have been declining since the introduction of DAA therapies.
+Recurrence of hepatitis C after liver transplantation is universal and was a major clinical problem before the introduction of DAAs.
 Recurrent HCV pursues a more aggressive course after transplantation, with up to 80% of patients developing chronic hepatitis and 30% of patients progressing to cirrhosis within 5 years.
-Furthermore, in the setting of immunosuppression, 2%–5% of patients develop FCH within 6 months of transplantation.
-FCH is associated with very high-level viraemia, which is directly cytotoxic, causing rapid progression to jaundice, liver failure and death.
+Furthermore, in the setting of immunosuppression, 2%–5% of patients develop fibrosing cholestatic hepatitis (FCH) within 6 months of transplantation.83 FCH is associated with very high-level viraemia, which is directly cytotoxic, causing rapid progression to jaundice, liver failure and death.
 Mortality rates of 80% are reported.
 Finally, although recurrent HCV infection is a major cause of allograft dysfunction after transplantation, it is not the only cause, and discrimination from other causes, including acute cellular rejection, biliary and vascular complications and drug hepatotoxicity, is challenging.

 Treatment with DAAs offers the opportunity to clear HCV either before transplantation (preventing recurrence) or after transplantation (treating recurrence).
 Where possible, treatment should be initiated early after transplantation to prevent fibrosis progression; however, treatment is also indicated in people with established recurrence, including cirrhosis.
 People with FCH should be identified and treated immediately to prevent rapid progression to allograft failure.